 Understand the importance of your presence as a fundamental part of this continuous existence, called life.
 One reading will do just that!
 Co-Create your future with a higher vibration.

-Henrique Chappuis (from Florianópolis, SC, Brasil) started Biteplay over 2 years ago.
+Henrique Chappuis (from Florianópolis, SC, Brasil) started Biteplay almost 3 years ago.

 We’re an early-stage startup with a 1-year old business that generates 5-10k each month and is growing by 30% a month in revenue because we’re in the hot spot of the video era.
 Moreover, Biteplay is used in 56 countries around the world and we got to be featured in Product Hung as a top 2 product of the day and week competing with the most innovative product and tech in the world.

-John Pietrasz (from Miami, Florida, USA) started Delray Watch Supply almost 5 years ago.
+John Pietrasz (from Miami, Florida, USA) started Delray Watch Supply over 5 years ago.

 Hi!
 My name is John Pietrasz, and I am co-founder of Delray Watch Supply, DelrayWatch.com - informally known as Delray Watch.
 We are a tech-driven luxury watch dealer with a focus on the true watch collectors, casually known as “watch geeks”.
 By aid of a proprietary algorithm, we, my business partner Federico Iossa and I, are able to offer collectors the most for their pieces on trade, while still remaining competitive in our listing prices.